Purpose of this framework

 - Air out classrooms and other rooms regularly on a daily basis.
 This should be done at times when the indoor spaces are not occupied by multiple people.
 Air out the indoor spaces for 10 to 15 minutes by, for example, opening windows and doors across from each other during the break.

-- See also the LCVS Guidance (in Dutch), Indoor and outdoor environment for primary schools (in Dutch) and Government.nl
+- See also the LCVS Guidance (in Dutch) and Government.nl.

 Limiting the number of contacts at school